Seth-arc/aidcraft/TECHNICAL_DOCUMENTATION.md

 # AidCraft Workshop Simulation - Technical Documentation

-This document provides technical details about the architecture, implementation, and interaction patterns of the AidCraft Workshop Simulation.
+This document provides technical details about the architecture, implementation, and interaction patterns of the AidCraft Workshop Simulation, which is built entirely with vanilla HTML, CSS, and JavaScript.

 ## Application Architecture

 AidCraft follows a modular architecture with clear separation of concerns.
 The application is built on the following principles:

 1. **Component-Based Design**: Self-contained modules with specific responsibilities
-2. **Event-Driven Communication**: Loosely coupled components communicating via events
+2. **Event-Driven Communication**: Loosely coupled components communicating via custom events
 3. **Centralized State Management**: Single source of truth for application state
-4. **Asynchronous Operations**: Non-blocking operations for data loading and processing
+4. **Asynchronous Operations**: Non-blocking operations using native Promises and Fetch API
 5. **Progressive Enhancement**: Core functionality works with enhanced features added as available

 ### Architecture Diagram